AvanzaBank/astrix/README.md

 # Asterix

 Asterix is a framework designed to simplify development and maintenance of microservices.
-It is used by service providers to publish its provided services, and by service comsumers to bind to published services.
+It is used by service providers to publish provided services, and by service comsumers to bind to published services.
 Most applications do both, they provide services as well as comsume other services.

 Some of the features provided:
 - service publishing/discovery